tanaerao/bench-calls/README.md

 If people want to evaluate the proportion of bench calls in other tournaments, they can add additional sheets to the excel file included in this GitHub repo, then run the code.
 Each sheet should contain the copy-pasted tournament data, arranged by team, of one round of debate.
 The sheet must be given a unique name.
 Some tournament sites allow you to copy-paste the table by clicking a button; I don't know how to get the data in a convenient format for tournaments that don't allow this.
 The data does not have to be ordered by room, or by team position.
 I've also included the results of the RS model simulation in the repo, so that the (time-intensive) simulation doesn't have to be repeated for every new session.

+[^1]: This obviously holds true for rounds in which the expected points won in any position is 1.5.
+It also holds true for rounds in which any one team receives a higher expected number of points.
+If two teams across a diagonal (e.g., Opening Government and Closing Opposition) receive a higher expected number of points, then we would expect fewer than 1/3 bench calls.
+The same is true of the two teams in opening or closing.
+However, when two teams on the same bench receive a higher expected number of points, we would expect more than 1/3 bench calls; this is the possibility examined in the RS model.
-[^1]: Note that I am using the term 'motion bias' in reference solely to motions that are easier on government or on opposition, rather than in reference to--for instance--motions that are easier on opening than on closing.
+[^2]: Note that I am using the term 'motion bias' in reference solely to motions that are easier on government or on opposition, rather than in reference to--for instance--motions that are easier on opening than on closing.
+[^3]: Two things to note here.
+First, I am assuming that the observed mean points won by government teams in the round is equal to the expected number of points won.
+This is a charitable assumption that implies more motion bias than there actually is; if all motions were completely unbiased, teams would nonetheless win somewhat more or less than 1.5 points per round, because of randomness.
+Second, RS is *one* way of generating a plausibly random distribution of calls where government teams average a certain number of points per round.
+There are perhaps other methods of doing this, which would generate different results (see: Bertrand's Paradox).